 Hold the burger horizontal (don’t turn downwards), so the filling doesn’t fall and drip out.
 To have even more control lift your elbows upwards.
 Then, don’t bite too vigourosly, otherwise the back side will burst out.
 Bite carefully and for extra support have your little fingers overlap in the back of the burger so that you keep the concoction together till the end.
 Got it?
 Then you’re ready to decide where to go!

 Now I’m not a strict anything, let’s call me flexi-vegan (or vegan++ for the IT peeps) . . .
-But my burgers haven’t consisted of meat for ages, so this is my medley of Hamburg’s vegetarian and vegan burger options.
-As a guideline for you to judge my judgements for your own judgement:
+But my burgers haven’t consisted of meat for ages, so this is my medley of vegetarian and vegan burgers in Hamburg.
+Here is a guideline for you to judge my judgements for your own judgement:

 I like my burgers fresh and flavorful: not too dry, not too thick of a bun, slathered in sauces with creative additions that provide contrast.
 Burgers shouldn’t be a sandwich in a bun, but a luscious “hand-food” assembly.